dorian-bucaille/CrewHelp/README.md

 - [ ] Performance improvements with multithreading

 ## Other
 I'm fully aware that image recognition is absolutely not the best way to track players in Among Us.
-This project is mainly a way for me to learn new techniques and librearies in Python.
+This project is mainly a way for me to learn new techniques and libraries in Python.
 I do not encourage people to cheat in online games and am not responsible for any abuse. __Do not use this script in online games__.